OsmosysSoftware/osmo-x/apps/api/README.md

 - 🚀 **Single API for All Channels:** Send notifications to various communication channels using a unified API.
 No need to manage multiple APIs for different platforms.
 - 🔌 **Custom API Integration:** Seamlessly integrate your own custom APIs to push notification data to the database.
 Our app's cron will handle the rest!
 - 🤖 **Automated Processing:** Sit back and relax as our app processes notification data automatically.
 No manual intervention required.
-- 💡 **Easy Integration:** Integrate Osmo Notify seamlessly into your existing workflows.
+- 💡 **Easy Integration:** Integrate OsmoX seamlessly into your existing workflows.
 Get up and running in no time.
 - 🌐 **Multi-channel Support:** Reach your audience wherever they are.
 Send notifications via email, messaging apps, and more.

 ## Get Started